Roxie-32/laravel-notifications/README.md

     npm run dev
 ```

-Finally , run your migrations to create your database tables with this command:
+Finally, run your migrations to create your database tables with this command:

 ```bash
     php artisan migrate